 Your signal is processed with minimum latency.
 On any properly set-up Linux-system you don't have to wait more than 10ms until your sound is processed by guitarix.

 If You want to use more f/x than we provide built-in guitarix, you can also select plug-ins from the large list of LADSPA plug-ins.
 Or just connect the Jack-out of guitarix with the Jack-in of Rackarrack or any other Jack-aware host.
 Of course you can record your playing in DAWs like Ardour.
 But guitarix comes as well as LV2 plugin suite, so you could load the amps and plugs directly in your favorite DAW.
-Though we design guitarix with guitar-signals in mind there is nothing wrong with connecting a synth or any other sound-generator with it.
+Though we design guitarix with guitar-signals in mind there is nothing wrong with connecting a synth or any other sound-generator to it.